Skip to main content

 Condensed MoS

-Images are presented within <figure> elements, featuring detailed, multi-part captions (**Figure X**: _Summary statement._<br>(*A*) Detail one. (*B*) Detail two.), and support click-to-zoom carousels; dark-mode inversion is controlled by InvertOrNot.com by default but can be overridden with .invert/.invert-not classes.
+Images are presented within <figure> elements, which may feature detailed, multi-part captions (**Figure X**: _Summary statement._<br>(*A*) Detail one. (*B*) Detail two.), and support click-to-zoom carousels; dark-mode inversion is controlled by InvertOrNot.com by default but can be overridden with .invert/.invert-not classes.
 Lists are always logically ordered (by similarity, importance, or alphabetically); if containing >6 short items (<30 characters), they should use a two-column layout via <div class="columns">.

 Code blocks must specify a language for syntax highlighting, include comments focused on the “why” and “why not,” and compile/run cleanly.
 Specifically: Bash scripts must set -e (explicitly ignoring errors with || true) and use long flags (eg. sort --unique); Haskell compiles with ghc -Wall -Werror, employing fully-enumerated, standard qualified imports; Emacs Lisp must produce zero byte-compile warnings.